Skip to main content

 Yes!
 Each request is evaluated based on the experience documented in the application.
 Adopters may only adopt pets from categories for which they are approved and possess the valid permit or license, if required.
 Adopters can also request to add categories to their profile after their initial application has been approved.

 Some species do not require a permit for personal pet possession.
-If the pet does require a permit for possession, you must be approved for that permit before you may adopt.
+If the pet does require a permit for possession, you must be approved for that permit before you may adopt that species.

 More information on:

 Yes.
-The applications demonstrate your knowledge of the species and the care requirements.
+The applications demonstrate your knowledge of the species and their care requirements.
 All information must be provided to be approved to adopt through the program.